latzinger/ServiceBroker/README.md

-# EPRO WS18/19: Service Broker
+# Service Broker

+The implementation was part of the lecture Enterprise Programming.
-The task for the project is to build a service broker which, according to the Open Service Broker API,
+The task was to build a service broker which, according to the Open Service Broker API,
 triggers the deployment of backend services (PostgreSQL, Redis and Co.) via Helm on a Kubernetes cluster.

 ## Supported Services